American Advisors Group: History

 (HMBS) issuance in July 2013, after receiving approval from Ginnie Mae, in a program said to be "an essential financial solution for a growing number of senior citizens.".
 The company was named as the leading HMBS issuer for the first half of 2015, according to NewView Advisors, LLC.

 Scope

 AAG provides government-insured Home Equity Conversion Mortgage (HECM) loans and has 81 HUD-approved areas for business.
 The organization is headquartered in Orange County, California.

 The firm launched its wholesale division in June 2012.
 It launched its National Field Sales (NFS) division in 2014.

 Marketing

 Spokespeople

 In October 2009, the firm announced that film and television actor Peter Graves had been selected as the spokesperson for the second half of the company's national media campaign, which in its first phase had featured "personalized stories" of the way that reverse mortgages had affected homeowners.
 He remained spokesman until his death in March 2010.

-Former U.S. Senator Fred Thompson of Tennessee became the AAG spokesman in May 2010 until his death on November 1, 2015.
-Their latest spokesman as of 2021 is actor Tom Selleck.
+Fred Thompson, actor and Tennessee Senator from 1994 to 2005, became AAG an spokesman in May 2010 until his death on November 1, 2015.
+In 2021, the firm named Tom Selleck as a spokesperson.